Are there local regulations for Sniffspot?

 - Only one rental is permitted at a time—i.e., I will not have multiple sets of dog owners using my yard simultaneously

-- I will comply with all local regulations around noise, number of dogs on the property and number of visitors.
+- I will comply with all local regulations around noise, available hours, number of dogs on the property and number of visitors.

 Remitting Taxes: Most jurisdictions require that taxes be submitted for earnings collected.